C0deWiser/otp-authenticate/README.md

 The authentication process will be:

 * user signs-in with login and password
-* application send an email with one time password
+* application sends an email with one time password
 * user affirms authentication providing this password

 This process is similar to email verification scenario, but invokes more